How to Pay for Your MBA

 Here’s a list of ten well-recognized crowdfunding sites for individuals:

 If the bank of mom and dad cannot help, the bank of a wealthy and willing relative can ease some or all of your cost burden.
 It can initially feel a bit awkward, but don’t let hesitancy, shyness, or a ‘what will he/she think’ doubt get in the way.
 If your entrepreneur uncle or millionaire grandma cannot help you, you can just move on to exploring other options.

 Pros and cons of getting a loan from a relative

-A relative who is willing to lend you money is very likely not to charge any interest or even if he/she does, the interest rate will be much lesser than what you can get from a private lender.
+A relative who is willing to lend you money is very likely not to charge any interest, or even if he/she does, the interest rate will be much lesser than what you can get from a private lender.
 Moreover, it will be a fixed rate not tied to any index.
-Your relative will also be more willing to lend at flexible terms with regard to the loan term and repayment schedule.
+Your relative will also be more willing to lend flexible terms concerning the loan term and repayment schedule.
 In fact, your relative may ask you to structure your own repayment plan.
 You also do not have to prove your credit-worthiness or worry about any background check!

 The biggest disadvantage of borrowing money from a relative is that a late or delayed payment can cause some friction between the two of you.
 A lack of detail and legal documentation in a personal loan can also cause confusion and a difference in expectations between you and your relative.
 It is also possible that a personal loan may affect your relative’s tax liability or even be categorized as a gift and not a loan.